Azure/azure-quickstart-templates/application-workloads/opendx/openedx-tutor-lilac-ubuntu/README.md

 Connect to the virtual machine with SSH: `ssh openadmin@{PublicIPAddress}`.
 Installation log can be found under */var/log/azure*.

 # How to check that all resources were set up successfully
+Below sections list commands which can be executed to determine that the insulation of tutor, Open edX and other required resources were successful.
+Additionally, the output that just displayed for each command are shown.

 * Check if `docker`, `docker-compose` and `tutor` deployed successfully:
 ```
 docker --version